-With the price of new cars steadily increasing amid the coronavirus pandemic, now may be a good time to consider buying used.
+With the price of new cars steadily increasing amid the coronavirus pandemic, now may be a good time to purchase a used car.
 New cars cost an average of $38,779 as of October 2020, according to Kelley Blue Book, up about 1.3% from last year.
 The typical cost of a used car, on the other hand, was $15,874 that month, according to Edmunds.
 That's a nearly $23,000 difference.

-If you want to save even more on your ride, one of the biggest factors is when you buy.
+If you want to get a deal on a car, one of the biggest factors is when you buy.
 And some of the best times of year for used car purchases are coming up soon.